TmoodGitHub/Tmood_JavaScript30/README.md

 [JavaScript30](https://javascript30.com/)

-## General Info
+## General Purpose
-Rehashing my javascript skills by taking 30 different lessons in 30 days and come up with 30 javascript projects to become part of my portfolio.
+Rehashing my javascript skills by taking 30 tutorial in 30 days.
+The take-away is to improve my javascript coding skills and have 30 completed vanilla javascript projects to add to my protfolio.

 ## Technologies
-Project is created with:
+All projects are created with:
-* 100% vanilla javascript
+* Vanilla JavaScript
 * HTML
 * CSS